 - Mix your Cream with a few drops of a regenerative oil to accelerate skin healing, Rosehip BioRegenerate Oil is excellent for scars and is 100% natural.

 One of the main side effects of chemotherapy is extreme dryness.

 Many women find that their skin becomes chronically dry and dehydrated – and can be very flakey, particularly on the face.

 - Drink more water!
 Dehydration can be constant, and can immediately show on your skin.
 Don’t underestimate the power of water and hydration from the inside out.

 - Avoid anything that foams.
-Detergents in foaming products tend to make skin even dryer.
-Cream Cleansers might be better, and opt for a Bath Oil rather than a Bubble Bath to cut down on detergent exposure.
+Detergents in foaming products tend to make skin even drier.
+Cream Cleansers might be better and opt for a Bath Oil rather than a Bubble Bath, to cut down on detergent exposure.

 - Carry Hand Cream and Lip Balm with you, as these delicate areas can become particularly sensitive, cracked or sore.

 Although less common, another side effect may be photosensitivity.